Aggregative Efficiency of Bayesian Learning in Networks

-As the main application of these general properties, we quantify the information loss due to confounding in a class of \emph{generations networks}.
-Agents are arranged into generations of size $K$ and each agent in generation $t$ observes some subset of her generation $t-1$ predecessors.
+Nearly complete information loss is not particular to our finite examples, and our main results show that aggregative efficiency can be arbitrarily small in several classes of \emph{generations networks}.
+Agents are arranged into generations of size $K$, and each agent in generation $t$ observes some subset of her predecessors from generation $t-1$ and earlier.
 This network structure could correspond to actual generations in families or countries, or successive cohorts in organizations like firms or universities.
-A broad insight is that these networks cannot sustain much learning: even if generation sizes are large, additional generations after the first contribute very little extra information.
+A broad insight is that these networks often cannot sustain much learning: even if generation sizes are large, later generations contribute little additional information.

-We first study the rate of signal aggregation in \emph{maximal generations networks} where each agent in generation $t$ observes the actions of all predecessors in generation $t-1.$ Society learns completely in the long run for every generation size $K$, but aggregative efficiency is worse with larger $K.$ No matter the size of the generations, social learning accumulates no more than three signals per generation starting with the third generation, and no more than two signals per generation asymptotically.
-Therefore, aggregative efficiency is arbitrarily close to zero when generations are large, as illustrated in Figure \ref{fig:max_gen}.
+This information loss is easiest to see in the special case of \emph{symmetric} observation structures between generations: all agents observe the same number of neighbors from the immediate previous generation and all pairs of distinct agents in the same generation share the same number of common neighbors.
+In these networks, we obtain an exact expression for aggregative efficiency.
+No matter the size of the generations, social learning accumulates no more than two signals per generation asymptotically.
+Therefore, aggregative efficiency is arbitrarily close to zero when generations are large.
 A large number of endogenously correlated observations, such as the actions of all predecessors from the previous generation, can be less informative than a small number of independent signals.

-More generally, consider any \emph{symmetric} intergenerational observation structure \textemdash{} all agents observe the same number of neighbors and all pairs of distinct agents in the same generation share the same number of common neighbors.
-We prove the same long-run bound of two signals aggregated per generations holds for all networks in this class and for all generation sizes $K$.
-An arbitrarily small fraction of available signals is included in the social consensus and agents learn arbitrarily slowly relative to the efficient rate.
-This failure to aggregate information reflects an inefficiency of equilibrium behavior, not an inherent limitation on information flow in the environment: we show that in any strongly connected symmetric generations network, there is a feasible (but non-equilibrium) log-linear strategy profile that eventually aggregates more than $K_{0}$ signals per generation for every $K_{0}<K$.
+This conclusion holds even for networks where one's neighbors have large and almost non-overlapping observation sets, such as when they see many distinct predecessors and each pair of neighbors only shares one predecessor in common.